Tennis Identity

 Optimized for mobile experience.

-In Phase 1B, the single sign-on experience expands to social play, supported by a new Universal Bar that connects all Tennis platforms through horizontal navigation.
+The single sign-on experience expands to social play, supported by a new Universal Bar that connects all Tennis platforms through horizontal navigation.

 The signed-in experience on Tennis.com.au allows users to access other Tennis journeys, manage their profile, and update their account settings.